 Can you upload raw data from a DNA kit to start building a family tree?

-Companies that offer both family tree builders and DNA testing will sometimes allow you to upload raw data from other companies’ DNA tests to help you build your family tree.
+Companies that offer both family tree builders and DNA testing sometimes allow you to upload raw data from other companies to find matches in their DNA databases.
 This may save you the time and expense of having to get your DNA tested all over again.
 However, not all companies offer this service or accept raw DNA in certain formats, so you should check a company’s website to find out what your options are.

 Can genealogy software prove you are related to someone?

-Why is a large genealogy database important when choosing a family tree builder?
+Is a large genealogy database important when choosing a family tree builder?

 How can you find pictures of distant relatives?